Global Communications and Computing

 A certain amount of configuration is required to play videos at their best.

-Videos: This is the pre-installed player in Mint and is actually the Totem player.
-This seems OK
+Celluloid/Videos: These are the pre-installed players in Mint and is actually based on the Totem player.
+They seems OK

 VLC: Version 2.08 and higher offer a Video driver option which needs to set up.
 Leave the Accelerated box ticked and set the output to OpenGL GLX video output (XCB) which may be the default and seems to work well.
 I have not explored all the options.